Farheen-cell/Yebelo-Spring-Developer-Assignment/README.md

 This is a simple implementation of the Monopoly game backend using Spring Boot.

-# About
+## About
 Monopoly is a multi-player economics-themed board game.
-In the game, players roll two dice to move around the game board, buying and trading properties and developing them with houses and hotels.
-Players collect rent from their opponents, aiming to drive them into bankruptcy
+In the game, players roll two dice to move around the game board, buying and trading properties, and developing them with houses and hotels.
+Players collect rent from their opponents, aiming to drive them into bankruptcy.

 ## Description